wu1wu/docs/tutorials/pyramid/index.md

 </stack>
 {% endcraftml %}

-To make the pyramid taller, continue to add more `<cube/>` with increasing sizes to the bottom of the stack.
+To make the pyramid taller, continue to add more cubes with increasing sizes to the bottom of the stack.

 {% craftml %}